Tipping in Egypt

 Questioning the Credibility of Some Travel Bloggers on Tipping

 I find some travel bloggers’ advice on not tipping or suggesting minimal tips frustrating.
 It’s evident they receive complimentary accommodations, along with commissions from various sources, in exchange for promoting places, operators, products, etc. They enjoy a few luxurious days in a country with everything provided, and suddenly, they present themselves as experts without a genuine understanding of the local economy or cultural customs.
+It is unlikely they even hit the streets themselves.

 Why Not Include Tipping in the Pricing?